More

 Location: Elevated Temples

-This track feels like a slow procession—majestic, but burdened.
-You can almost see figures carrying something sacred, step by step.
+This track feels like a slow procession.
+It is majestic, but also heavy.
+You can almost picture people carrying something sacred, moving forward one step at a time.

 3. Sobre Sus Costales